txm3278/midi-item-showcase-community/README.md

 - elwinHelpers.isMeleeWeaponAttack - Returns true if an activity is considered a melee weapon attack.
 - elwinHelpers.isMidiHookStillValid - Utility function to validate if a dnd5e hook has been called for the same midi-qol workflow on which it was registered.
 - elwinHelpers.getTokenName - Returns the token name using midi-qol config for token name.
+- elwinHelpers.getTokenImage - Returns the token image to display.
 - elwinHelpers.getActorSizeValue - Returns the size value of an actor
 - elwinHelpers.getSizeValue - Returns the value for a size.
 - elwinHelpers.buttonDialog - Helper function to create a simple dialog with labeled buttons and associated data.